-How we do this:
+We do this through promoting:

-- 4 key principles: - o Know your pupils - o Be kind - o Listen to them and value them - o Repair harm - A warm, structured and positive atmosphere is key in providing an effective and secure learning environment for our pupils. - All members of staff must maintain our agreed standards for them to be effective. - Pupils must also be fully aware of any behaviour procedures that involve them. - They need to be aware of and appreciate that acceptable standards are expected within the school and traveling to and from school. - They need to know the requirements set by each department or each teacher within the classroom. - If they have this awareness and knowledge, then they know when they have overstepped these predefined limits. - Pupils will be made aware of these standards at the beginning of the school year. - It is important that all members of staff uphold the principles and structures of the school's Promoting Positive Behaviour Policy with consistency and understanding.
-We strive to help each other and create a team mentality:
+- A warm, structured and positive atmosphere is key in providing an effective and secure learning environment for our pupils. - All members of staff must maintain our agreed standards for them to be effective. - Pupils must also be fully aware of any behaviour procedures that involve them. - They need to be aware of and appreciate that acceptable standards are expected within the school and traveling to and from school. - They need to know the requirements set by each department or each teacher within the classroom. - If they have this awareness and knowledge, then they know when they have overstepped these predefined limits. - Pupils will be made aware of these standards at the beginning of the school year. - It is important that all members of staff uphold the principles and structures of the school's Promoting Positive Behaviour Policy.